galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 3. combine() - Combines entity requirements to create a merged entity.
 Uses lower of gpu, cores and mem requirements
 4. evaluate_late() - Evaluates remaining expressions as late as possible
 5. match() - Matches the combined entity requirements with a suitable destination
-6. rank() - The matching destinations are ranked and the best match chosen
+6. rank() - The matching destinations are ranked
+7. choose - The ranked destinations are evaluated, with the first non-failing match chosen (no rule failures)

 Expressions
 ===========

-Most vortex properties can be expressed as python expressions.
+Most TPV properties can be expressed as python expressions.
 The rule of thumb is that all string expressions are evaluated as python f-strings, and all integers or boolean expressions are evaluated as python code blocks.
 For example, cpu, cores and mem are evaluated as python code blocks, as they evaluate to integer/float values.
 However, env and params are evaluated as f-strings, as they result in string values.
-This is to improve the readability and syntactic simplicity of vortex config files.
+This is to improve the readability and syntactic simplicity of TPV config files.

 At the point of evaluating these functions, there is an evaluation context, which is a default set of variables that are available to that expression.
 The following default variables are available to all expressions: